xy2440/sql-injection-attack-demo/README.md

 - SELECT name FROM orders_item WHERE name LIKE '%' UNION SELECT first_name FROM auth_user WHERE first_name LIKE '%'
 - Search for "z' UNION SELECT first_name FROM auth_user WHERE first_name LIKE '"

+adding a test line. just for learning reasons.